 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: Over 10,000 grassroots activists have gathered in Atlanta this week for the first United States Social Forum.
-The theme of the five-day event has been "Another World Is Possible.
-Another U.S. Is Necessary."
+The theme of the five-day event has been "Another World is Possible.
+Another U.S. is Necessary."
 The gathering has been inspired by previous World Social Forums in Brazil, India and Kenya.

-We begin our coverage in Atlanta with Alice Lovelace, the national staffer organizer for the US Social Forum.
+We begin our coverage in Atlanta with Alice Lovelace, the national staffer organizer for the U.S. Social Forum.
 She’s an Atlanta-based poet and civil rights activist.